spark-mv/cdn/install.md

 Timing-Allow-Origin: *
 ```

 In case the response is different from the desired response, configure the missing headers by enabling CORS on the web server(s) that is serving the video files.
-Go line by line to ensure all headers are configured correctly.
-Please see the ‘Configuring CORS headers’ section for instructions.
+Go line by line to ensure all headers are configured correctly. {Click here](#CORSSettings) for CORS configuration instructions.

 # 3. Video platforms